rclone/rclone/docs/content/chunker.md

 ### Hashsums

 Chunker supports hashsums only when a compatible metadata is present.
-Thus, if you choose metadata format of `none` or `wdmrcompat`, chunker will return `UNSUPPORTED` as hashsum.
+Thus, if you choose metadata format of `none`, chunker will return `UNSUPPORTED` as hashsum.

 Please note that metadata is stored only for composite files.
 If a file is small (smaller than configured chunk size), chunker will transparently